Don’t you just love the crackle of a bad mic on a Zoom call?

 The fact is that, although convenient, standard laptop microphones aren’t great.
 If you’re using a desktop PC, you’ll need an external microphone anyway.

 Following on from our piece on the best webcams out there, we’re looking at the best desktop mics you can get at different budgets and different priorities.
+As an experienced IT support company we are always looking out for the latest technology that will benefit our clients.

 THE WIDE WORLD OF MICS